31 Recommendations to Prevent Allergies in Your Home

 - Don’t leave wet towels or wet clothes in the bathroom.

-Clean the tiles, toilet, sink, shower area, and faucet parts thoroughly.
-Use a product that contains bleach.
-Dry everything well and keep it aired after cleaning.
+Clean the tiles, toilet, sink, shower area, and faucet parts of your bathroom thoroughly and regularly.
+Use a product that contains bleach or a similar ingredient.
+Dry everything well and keep it aired out after cleaning.

 You must be very attentive to leaks.
-Check pipes and walls near the bathroom and kitchen.
-Also, look at the roof and ceilings to make sure there are no leaks or seepage from upper floors.
+Check the pipes and walls near your bathroom and kitchen.
+Also, look at the roof and ceilings to make sure there are no leaks or seepage from the upper floors.

-If you see any, get them seen to.
+If you see any, get them fixed.
 Also, check in corners and stairwells, behind furniture and shelves.
-You should do all you can to remove any moisture buildup so that mold and mildew don’t proliferate.
+You should do all you can to remove any moisture buildup so that mold and mildew don’t proliferate in your home.

 It’s best to avoid fireplaces and wood-burning stoves.
-And if you don’t have a very open space, don’t barbecue, as smoke and other fumes make respiratory allergies worse.
+And if you don’t have a very open space, don’t grill near your house, as smoke and other fumes can enter and make respiratory allergies worse.

 Declare your home a non-smoking area.
 Don’t allow cigarettes inside.
-Remember that secondhand smoke doesn’t only expose passive smokers to allergies, but also to more serious respiratory illnesses, according to experts.
+Remember that secondhand smoke doesn’t only expose secondhand smokers to allergies, but also to more serious respiratory illnesses, according to experts.

 Allergies in the home can be triggered not only by dust or dust mites, but also by what we eat.
 Remember to check food labels to prevent reactions in people with intolerance to substances such as lactose or gluten.

-Also, if anyone in your home suffers from any of these conditions, be careful with utensils and containers to reduce the risk of food cross-contamination.
+Also, if anyone in your home has any of these conditions, be careful with utensils and containers to reduce the risk of food cross-contamination.

 As some people may experience reactions to bee stings or other insect bites, special precautions should be taken in times when they proliferate.
-Preferably, you should place mosquito netting on windows, apply repellents to your skin, and avoid using strong fragrances.
+Preferably, you should place mosquito netting on windows, apply repellents to your skin when outside, and avoid using strong fragrances.

-Even in spite of all the precautions we can take, it’s still possible to come into contact with an allergen, thus triggering an outbreak or reaction.
+Even despite all the precautions we can take, it’s still possible to come into contact with an allergen from time to time, thus triggering an outbreak or reaction.

 Therefore, it’s advisable to be prepared to face allergies if necessary.
 In this sense, it’s always good to have medication on hand to reduce the symptoms, such as:

-- Antihistamines: loratadine, cetirizine or similar, as recommended by the allergist.
+- Antihistamines: loratadine, cetirizine, or similar, as recommended by an allergist.

-- Nasal decongestants: cromoglycate or inhaled corticosteroid sprays; although the latter should be handled with care, because of their side effects.
+- Nasal decongestants: cromoglycate or inhaled corticosteroid sprays; however, the latter should be handled with care, because of their side effects.

 Finally, for people with a propensity to suffer severe allergic reactions (anaphylaxis), epinephrine or adrenaline auto-injectors should be on hand.